About this article

 The sales pipeline is at the heart of B2B sales operations, and for good reason.
 It allows you to represent and estimate at a glance :

-- The commercial performance of each member of your team
+• The sales performance of each member of your team

-- The commercial over- or under-capacity of your teams
+• The sales over- or under-capacity of your teams

-What are the main stages of a commercial pipeline?
+What are the main stages of a sales pipeline?

 1. Prospecting and/or generating new leads